UFC star charged in shooting sues man over alleged molesting – KION546

 The Times said the lawsuit was filed on behalf of a minor.
 Harry Goularte was living at the home and working for the day care during the time of the alleged molestation, according to the court filing.

-John Deagon, an attorney for Goularte, didn’t immediately respond Wednesday to an email seeking comment on the lawsuit.
+Stephen Defilippis, an attorney for Goularte, didn’t immediately respond Wednesday to a call seeking comment on the lawsuit.

 The child care business and its owners “fostered and maintained an environment” where the children could be molested, sexually abused and harassed, Velasquez said in the court filing.
 The lawsuit accuses Goularte and his family of negligence and sexual battery.